zzzprojects/learn-orm/tutorials/fsharp/casting.md

  - The floating-point operators and the enum conversion operator do not.
  - The unchecked forms are defined in the `Microsoft.FSharp.Core.Operators` and the checked forms are defined in the `Microsoft.FSharp.Core.Operators.Checked`.
- - The checked forms check for overflow and generate a runtime exception if the resulting value exceeds the limits of the target type.
+ - The checked forms check for overflow and generate a runtime exception if the resulting value exceeds the target type's limits.

 Let's consider the following example in which the `int` is cast to the `byte`.